How to Draw Wet Anime Hair Step by Step

 If you are going to be shading the drawing using pencil and paper you may want to see step nine before proceeding further.

-For this very basic shading you can simply fill in the hair with one solid shade of grey or color.
-Shade the “bottom back hair” slightly darker.
+For this very basic example you can just fill the hair’s entire outline with one solid shade of grey or color.
+Afterwards, slightly darken it’s bottom/background area.

-If you also want to add a highlight you can see the following tutorial for some examples:
+If you also want to add highlights/reflections you can see the following tutorial for some examples:

 Different Ways to Draw Anime Hair Highlights